 Researching a new spell is a very time-consuming endeavor, but it can allow you to permanently make your mark on Adelrune while also gaining your character a valuable, personalized spellcasting option (that you can choose to share with others).
-A character may only have one active spell or crafting research in progress at any given time, though you may contribute to other players' research as often as you wish.
+A character may only have one active spell or crafting research in progress at any given time (and may not pitch a new idea while they have an active blue research tag), though you may contribute to other players' research as often as you wish.
 In order to research a new spell, you must follow these steps: